On the Complexity of Language Membership for Probabilistic Words: Poly-Slicewise Unambiguity

 We have seen in the previous section that $\prob$ is tractable for uCFLs, and can be intractable already for 2-ambiguous linear CFLs.
 This leaves open the question of whether unambiguity is the tractability boundary for $\prob$ on CFLs.
 In this section, we show that this is not the case: there are inherently ambiguous CFLs for which $\prob$ is tractable.
 We do so by introducing the notion of \emph{poly-slicewise-unambiguous} languages, which are immediately seen to generalize uCFLs and to enjoy tractable $\prob$.
 Then, we state some consequences of this result: first on \emph{polyslender languages}, then on \emph{unambiguous polynomial-time counter automata}.
 Third, we show that, by contrast, $\prob$ can be hard already on very restricted counter automata if we forego the unambiguity requirement.

-\myparagraph{Poly-slicewise-unambiguity} We introduce our more general class of tractable languages: \begin{definition} A language $L$ is \emph{poly-slicewise-unambiguous} if there exists a polynomial-time algorithm $\mathcal{A}_L$ for the following task: given as input an integer $n \in \NN$ (written in unary), compute a uCFG $\Gamma_{L,n}$ such that $\LL(\Gamma_{L,n}) \cap \Sigma^n = L \cap \Sigma^n$. \end{definition}
+\paragraph{Poly-slicewise-unambiguity} We introduce our more general class of tractable languages: \begin{definition} A language $L$ is \emph{poly-slicewise-unambiguous} if there exists a polynomial-time algorithm $\mathcal{A}_L$ for the following task: given as input an integer $n \in \NN$ (written in unary), compute a uCFG $\Gamma_{L,n}$ such that $\LL(\Gamma_{L,n}) \cap \Sigma^n = L \cap \Sigma^n$. \end{definition}

-Note that poly-slicewise-unambiguous languages include languages that are not CFLs: tractability will also hold for such languages.
-Further note that the complexity of $\mathcal{A}$ is measured as a function of $n$ only (as $L$ is fixed).
-Of course, any uCFL $\Gamma$ is immediately poly-slicewise-unambiguous (taking $\mathcal{A}_L$ that always returns~$\Gamma$), but we will later show that some inherently ambiguous CFLs are poly-slicewise-unambiguous.
+Poly-slicewise-unambiguous languages include languages that are not CFLs, hence tractability will also hold for such languages.
+Note that the complexity of $\mathcal{A}_L$ is measured as a function of $n$ only (as $L$ is fixed).
+Further note that a similar notion has been studied in~\cite{sakoda1978nondeterminism,yamakami2025power} under the name “1U”.
+These are families of sequences of languages $(L_i)_{i\in \mathbb{N}}$ where each $L_i$ has an unambiguous NFA of size $p(i)$ for some fixed polynomial $p$.
+However, unlike us, the definition of 1U does not require the NFAs to be computable in PTIME, i.e., these works use a non-uniform setting.

+Of course, any uCFL $L$ is immediately poly-slicewise-unambiguous (taking $\mathcal{A}_L$ that always returns an unambiguous grammar~$\Gamma$ for $L$), but we will later show that some inherently ambiguous CFLs are poly-slicewise-unambiguous.
 The following tractability result in data complexity immediately follows from \cref{prp:cyk}:

 \begin{proposition} Let $L$ be poly-slicewise-unambiguous.
 Then $\probone{L}$ is in polynomial time. \end{proposition}

 Indeed, to solve $\probone{L}$ on an input probabilistic word $p$ of length $n$, we use $\mathcal{A}_L$ to compute in polynomial time the uCFG $\Gamma_{L,n}$, and then invoke \cref{prp:cyk}.
 The overall complexity (up to arithmetics) is in $O(n^{k+3})$ if $\mathcal{A}_L$ has running time bounded by $O(n^k)$.